Ginolux/zoov_project/trip/README.md

 Overview :bike:
 ========

-* Trip Service: It takes a bike id and starts a trip if the corresponding bike is not already in use and return the newly created trip id.
+* Trip Service: It takes a bike ID and starts a trip if the corresponding bike is not already in use and return the newly created trip ID.
 It ends a trip , make the associated bike available and return the trip to the user.